RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 In the first challenge, we will consider the
 <a href="https://en.wikipedia.org/wiki/Authenticated_encryption#Encrypt-and-MAC_(E&M)" target="_blank">Enc-and-MAC</a>
 construction.
-The assumptions on the cryptographic primitives are the same as in the chapter **First Proof**.
-The symmetric encryption is IND-CPA secure and the MAC is SUF-CMA secure.
+The assumptions on the cryptographic primitives are the same as in the chapter **First Proof**: The symmetric encryption is IND-CPA-secure and the MAC is SUF-CMA-secure.

-**Try** to prove that Enc-and-MAC is IND-CPA secure using CryptoVerif.
+**Try** to prove that Enc-and-MAC is IND-CPA-secure using CryptoVerif.
 As you may already know, that **cannot be proven** as attacks exist.
 In this challenge, you should inspect CryptoVerif’s output and understand why the sequence of games failed.
 Note that CryptoVerif **cannot find attacks**.
 However, you should use CryptoVerif’s output to derive a concrete attack on the Enc-and-MAC construction.